-One of SE24’s founder members, Angus Hanton, is currently in China.
+One of SE24’s founder members, Angus Hanton, visited China recently.
 We asked him to write a blog for us about how the most populous country in the world is rising to the challenge of cleaning up its energy sector.

 China is very active in using renewable energy sources and is putting the UK to shame.
 Many parts of the Chinese economy use green energy with lots of wind farms, solar parks and, of course, the huge hydro project at the Three Gorges.
 On a recent visit to China (by train) I witnessed first hand, in about a dozen different provinces, the speed with which China is developing, especially in building new housing.
 Most of this includes solar thermal installations for domestic hot water.
 Using solar power for hot water is particularly worthwhile as the kit is manufactured in China and is very cheap.
 So much so that many Chinese home-owners are retro-fitting it.

 A few years ago China was being criticised for opening a coal-fired power station every week, but although this is an eye-catching statistic it was unduly alarmist – China is a huge country and is at a phase of rapid industrialisation where it needs to increase its energy production rapidly.
 Given that it is almost 26 times as large as the UK this is equivalent to the UK opening two power stations each year and taking account of the countries’ different stages of industrialisation this is very understandable.
 Another criticism of China is that they burn too much coal and it’s certainly true that they have been able to buy large quantities of cheap coal from Russia, Mongolia, Indonesia and Australia.
 However, it could also be argued that they are doing this in their role as the “factory of the world” and that, in effect, carbon emissions in China represent displaced emissions elsewhere.
 So, as Britain’s manufacturing has decreased and its imports of goods from China have increased we have in effect exported our carbon emissions to them.